serverpod/serverpod_docs/docs/08-contribute.md

 :::caution

 Tests may not yet work if running on a Windows machine.
-Mac is recommended for Serverpod development.
+Mac or Linux is recommended for Serverpod development.

 :::